jalombar/starsmasher/documentation/installation.md

 https://linuxconfig.org/how-to-install-the-nvidia-drivers-on-ubuntu-18-04-bionic-beaver-linux

-There is an error, however.
-The guide says that the system detected a NVIDIA GeForce GTX 680 and that the recommended driver to install is the nvidia-384.
-This is not correct.
-The system detected a GeForce GTX 1060 6GB and then the correct driver to install was the nvidia-390.
-Then, please, keep attention!
 Now you have to install the NVIDIA nvcc toolkit.
 There are numerous ways to install it, you can check the NVIDIA official guide:

 https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html